erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 By optimizing the robot paths or trading dynamics for consumption, the design of the process can change the requirements significantly.
 It will therefore be beneficial to develop tools that provide a short feedback loop for the process designers.

-This work provides an example of such a tool with the ability to evaluate the requirements of a parametric robot path made with KUKAprc.
+This work provides an example of such a tool with the ability to evaluate the requirements of a parametric robot path made with KUKA|prc.
 Currently this is still a multi-step process that could certainly be more tightly integrated.
 The simulation of the obtainable path accuracy through the use of process compensation currently does not take into account the ability of the robot to adapt to deviations of its base.
 Nevertheless an estimation of the path accuracy without such additional compensation techniques has been shown in @Sec:robot-comp and the existing tools can already provide the fundamental requirements of Nm, Nm/s and Nms for the process compensation.